joshwcomeau/react-retro-hit-counter/README.md

 There are a few things I'd like to do, and could use a hand with:

-* a11y: unclear if the best approach is to use aria tags, or just add actual zero-opacity text like "Hit counter.
-Number: n" that screen-readers can recite.
-* The segments are all the same shape.
+* [#1](https://github.com/joshwcomeau/react-retro-hit-counter/issues/1) - The segments are all the same shape.
 This can be harmful to legibility; ideally, you want the outer pieces to be trapezoids.
 [See an example](https://www.jqueryscript.net/images/Stylish-jQuery-CSS3-Based-Digital-Clock.jpg).

+* [#2](https://github.com/joshwcomeau/react-retro-hit-counter/issues/2) - a11y: unclear if the best approach is to use aria tags, or just add actual zero-opacity text like "Hit counter.
+Number: n" that screen-readers can recite.

-* Tests!
+* [#3](https://github.com/joshwcomeau/react-retro-hit-counter/issues/3) - Tests!
 I have very few tests, none on the component itself.
 This should change.

+* [#4](https://github.com/joshwcomeau/react-retro-hit-counter/issues/4) - Build process could use some work, specifically making it easier to work on the demo.

+* Additional flourishes.
+Transitions right now are just a simple CSS transition, and they're the only animation.
+Possibly this is good enough and anything else would just be fluff... but I'm curious if we can do anything else to make it more interesting?

+To set up locally, simply clone and run `yarn` or `npm i`.
+Then, run `yarn storybook` to get an interactive sandbox.
+Add stories as needed to test the contribution.

+There's also a demo app, which offers far greater parameter control.
+You can `cd` into `/demo`, run `yarn` to install the demo dependencies, and then `yarn start` to run the demo.
+From the parent directory, whenever you `yarn build`, it updates the demo dependency.